Kalinga (region): Extent

+and the Somavamshis under Janmejaya made inroads into the Bhauma-Kara kingdom up to coastal Odisha and acquired the title of Trikalingādhipati ("Lord of the three Kalingas").
+The Gajapati Empire of Odisha in 15-16th century was known as Kalinga in some of the contemporary sources.

 The eastern boundary of Kalinga was formed by the sea (the Bay of Bengal).
 Its western boundary is difficult to pinpoint, as it varied with the political power of its rulers.
 However, the Puranic literature suggests that Kalinga extended up to the Amarakantaka hills in the west.

 Several ancient inscriptions mention the term "Trikalinga", which has been interpreted in several ways.
 According to one theory, Trikalinga refers to the widest extent of Kalinga.
 However, the Eastern Chalukya records suggest that Kalinga and Trikalinga were two distinct regions, with Trikalinga denoting the hilly region to the west of Kalinga.